rhymix/rhymix/README.md

 a future where ordinary bloggers, students, the disabled and others as well as developers of startups can build a home in cyberspace and communicate with each other.

 Rather than indiscriminately accepting modern IT trends that are centered on developers and service providers, we focused on technologies that protect users' sovereignty and open Internet environment.
-Taking the spirit of ZeroBoard and XpressEngine, which led the growth of the Korean Internet communities in the 1990s and 2000s respectively, Rhymix wants to take the lead in recovering and restoring the open web in the crisis of late 2010s.
+Taking the spirit of ZeroBoard and XpressEngine, which led the growth of the Korean Internet communities in the 1990s and 2000s respectively, Rhymix wants to take the lead in recovering and restoring the open web in the crisis of the 2020s.

 This requires the most convenience for the average user over any other CMS.